Access Youth Academy

 Access Youth Academy supports the long term development of middle and high school students.
 They provide academic enrichment, sports training, and financial support to underserved students.

 Why We Invested

-We collaborated with Civic San Diego and a private foundation to coordinate an $800,000 pre-development bridge loan.
+We collaborated with Civic San Diego, Alliance Healthcare Foundation, and The San Diego Foundation to coordinate an $800,000 pre-development bridge loan.
 This loan unlocked $12MM to build the new facility.

 With this new space, Access can reach more kids with ease.
 The new building will have more connectivity to the community and public transit.
 Having a dedicated building allows them to serve more first-generation college students and to earn income from the space during off-hours.

 Check out our blog post about our collaborative funding process supporting Access Youth Academy.